stevenkfirth/eprun/docs/Demo - Reading the Output Files.rst

 - :py:class:`~eprun.epend.EPEnd` for reading '.end' files.
 - :py:class:`~eprun.eperr.EPErr` for reading '.err' files.
-- :py:class:`~eprun.eperr.EPEso` for reading '.eso' files.
+- :py:class:`~eprun.epeso.EPEso` for reading '.eso' files.

 Congratulations!
 You now know how to run an EnergyPlus simulation using the :py:meth:`~eprun.eprun.eprun` function and how to access the simulation results and output files using the :py:class:`~eprun.epresult.EPResult` class.